 See how you can start earning free gift cards and Paypal money at:

 - Swagbucks is another cash back program that pays in gift cards as well.
 You earn by doing your normal online shopping, taking surveys, watching videos, playing games, and simply searching the web.
-Sign up today and you’ll receive an INSTANT $10 bonus!
+Sign up today and you’ll receive a $5 bonus!

 - Rakuten (formerly Ebates) lets you shop online or in-store and get free gift cards or up to 40% cash back at over 2,500 stores.
 You simply download the app onto your phone or use the browser extension on your computer while you shop.
 For signing up with Rakuten today, you can get a nice $10 instant bonus!